mihailod/szreader/README.md

   copy into it over Wi-Fi either from iCloud Drive, or a Mac mounted with Files ▸ Connect to Server.

-  3. **Import ▸ From Device** - Opens a file browser to find and pick any file from the device itself.
+  3. **Within the app: Import ▸ From Device** - Opens a file browser to find and pick any file from the device itself.

   * Local Files is always ON (no Settings switch) because the device itself is the source.
   Remove All Downloads ignores local files; Delete Library asks before deleting them.

-* **iCloud sync across devices** (if signed into the same iCloud account).
+* **iCloud sync across devices** signed into the same iCloud account.
-What is synced: Settings, Library, read status, pages you stopped on, Importing and deleting.
-Restoring from iCloud and installing on a new device pulls the library in.
-The only thing not synced are downloads -- content download is still your responsibility.
+  * Syncing: Settings, Library, read status, pages you stopped on, Importing, deleting.
+  * Restoring from iCloud or installing the app on a new device pulls the existing library and app state in.
+  * NOT syncing: content downloads (still your responsibility per App Store policy compliance).

 ---